JBharathManoj/Automate_Python_Using_LLM/README.md

 Download: When you execute this endpoint, you will see a download option to retrieve a text file containing the output.

-Don't forgot to replace your OpenAi GPT 3.5 Turbo key in variable.yaml.
+Don't forgot to replace your OpenAI GPT 3.5 Turbo key in variable.yaml.